 The landscaping proposal submitted with the application includes photographs which appear selective and do not accurately reflect the visual impact of the proposals on the AGLV.
-I attached further photographs (Appendix A) which more accurately demonstrate the prominence of the site when viewed from Kinnoull Hill, Rhynd Road on the south bank of the Tay and from the M90 at Friarton Bridge.
+I attached further photographs (Appendix A) which more accurately demonstrate the prominence of the site when viewed from Kinnoull Hill and Rhynd Road on the south bank of the Tay.